A direct optimization algorithm for input-constrained MPC

 \subsection{Strictly feasible initial point}

-To obtain the best result of theoretical worst-case complexity, a good strictly feasible initial point is necessary. \begin{remark} If $h=0$, the optimal solution of \textit{Problem} (\ref{problem_Box_QP}) is $z^*=0$.
-In the case of $h\neq0$, we first scale the objective (\ref{problem_Box_QP_objective}) as the following
+To obtain the best result of theoretical worst-case complexity, a good strictly feasible initial point is necessary. \begin{remark} For $h=0$, the optimal solution of Problem \ref{problem_Box_QP} is $z^*=0$.
+For $h\neq0$, first scale the objective \eqref{problem_Box_QP_objective} as